 \section{Conclusion}

 In this tutorial, we briefly introduced practical control methods for autonomous vehicle steering applications.
 The kinematic and dynamic controller are described with experimental results.
-In reality, the control requirements are more tighter than presented in this introduction tutorial.
-In order to meet control demands for the autonomous driving, various modules for controllers must be implemented with robust control theory.
+In reality, the control requirements are tighter than presented in this introductory tutorial.
+Various modules for controllers must be implemented with robust control theory to meet the control demands for autonomous driving.
 We proposed self-scheduling preview robust controllers for autonomous driving in \cite{boyalinagoya}.
 In addition to the robust controllers, robust observers and predictors must be used for sensor measurements.
-In the autonomous vehicle control applications, the path generation and planning are implemented separately and the generated paths are served to the controllers.
+In the autonomous vehicle control applications, the path generation and planning are implemented separately, and the generated paths are sent to the low-level controllers.